Gadroc/vpforce-ffb-joystick/readme.md

 # VPForce Joystick
-This is a remake of Mabo's FFB Joystick for 3D printing including several enhancments from protmakers version as well.
+This is a remake of Mabo's FFB Joystick for 3D printing including several enhancments from protomakers version as well.

 Changes from Mambo's design:
 * Gimbal is redsigned to minimize support material and optimze mating surfaces for fitment.